-The headphones allow you to track your metabolic rate and maximum oxygen consumption (VO2 max) rate and listen to your favorite music at the same time.
+The headphones allow you to track your metabolic rate and VO2 max rate and listen to your favorite music at the same time.
 The HRM Earphone Heart Rate Monitor continuously monitors a full range of data including distance, calories, steps, 3-axis accelerometer direction and more.

 Bragi Dash allow you to stream music from your Bluetooth device, or load up to 1,000 songs directly onto the 4GB on-board music player.
 Passive noise cancellation begins as soon as the buds are inserted into your ears.
 With a swipe you can initiate ‘Audio Transparency’, allowing you to hear the world around you.

 The integrated sensor technology also tracks your workouts.
 You can choose to receive live feedback during fitness activities on your heart rate, steps, cadence, strokes, duration, and more.

 The smart earphones are water-resistant up to 1m so you can even listen to music while you swim.
 The Dash stays secure due to its snug fit.

 An interesting add-in is the portable charging case which allows you to recharge up to 5 times on the go.
 The buds will run approximately 3 hours of power per charge.